gopheracademy/gopheracademy-web/content/gophercon2015-speakers-round-1.md

 * <a href="http://gophercon.com/speakers/robert-griesemer">Robert Griesemer</a>
 * <a href="http://gophercon.com/speakers/dmitry-vyukov">Dmitry Vyukov</a>

-We have also accepted proposal from 5 additional speakers.
+We have also accepted proposals from 5 additional speakers.

 * <a href="http://gophercon.com/speakers/baishampayan-ghose">Baishampayan Ghose</a>
 * <a href="http://gophercon.com/speakers/ben-johnson">Ben Johnson</a>